stevenroose/asn1/README.md

 will be allocated to keep the parsed value.

-2. The INTEGER type will be encoded using its default class and tag number and it's not necessary to specify any Options for it.
+2. The INTEGER type will be encoded using its default class and tag number and so it's not necessary to specify any Options for it.

-3. The two "error" types in our example are encoded as strings, in order to make possible to differentiate both types during encoding they actually need to be different types.
+3. The two error types in our example are encoded as strings, in order to make possible to differentiate both types during encoding they actually need to be different types.
 This is solved by defining two alias types: SimpleError and ComplextError.